 “Open door” – in situations of aggression, nod, confirm or concede a partial point to your interlocutor, this will help calm him down and get back on track in the conversation.

 Compromise – with a difference of opinion, look for something that combines both ideas.
 Find something you agree on.

 Self-openness – share emotions, experiences, additional information with the other party.
 This will bring you closer, the partnership will strengthen.

 What else is worth remembering?

-Build self-confidence, but don’t overdo it; an exuberant ego doesn’t do anyone any good.
+Build self-confidence, but don’t overdo it; while low self-esteem can affect work, an exuberant ego doesn’t do anyone any good.
 As you delve into the stages of building relationships with customers, try to listen to their needs.
 When you plan to ask something – let them be specific, relevant and not exaggerated questions.
 Remember that you are a professional, also keep your emotions in check even if the customer is anxious as well as unpleasant.
 Try to stay up to date with all events, and follow news and information from your area of operations.
 Take notes during the meetings, and afterwards, send any findings in email form to the client.
 This ensures that no information gets lost, no one forgets anything, and the whole process is streamlined.
 These are our tried-and-true Talent Place tips to help you transform your relationships into more collaborative and effective ones.